Easy Guitar Chords for Beginners – 12 Chords You Need to Know

 11) A Minor

 Think “House of the Rising Sun”.
-Am is one of my favorite sounding chords.
+A minor is one of my favorite sounding chords.
 It’s dissonant and brings to mind “classical guitar” as soon as you hear it.

-Its relative minor relationship with C major ensures that it will be used always and forever.
+Its relative minor relationship with C major ensures it will be used forever.

-If you want to make a piece that is written in C major easier on the guitar player then transpose it to A minor.
-The key of Am requires the fingers to stretch less and also enables fewer fingers to be used than C major.
+If you want to make a piece written in C major easier on the guitar player then transpose it to A minor.
+The key of Am requires the fingers to stretch less and allows for fewer fingers to be used than C major.

 Many of the first songs you play in minor keys will be in E minor or A minor.
-A minor is the relative minor of C major which means you will play it a lot.
+A minor is the relative minor of C major.
+That means you will play it a lot.
 You’ll notice that A minor and E major have the same basic shape.

 A minor must have the notes: A, C, and E.